-Any time the diagnosis is considered, preparations for hysterectomy, including anesthesia, instruments, and adequate blood, should be ready before any attempt is made to free the placenta.
+Any time the diagnosis is considered a standard safety checklist is being used more frequently by institutions, preparations for hysterectomy, including anesthesia, instruments, and adequate blood, should be ready before any attempt is made to free the placenta.
 If the diagnosis is suspected sufficiently far in advance, such as with ultrasound findings suggesting cesarean scar implantation, the possibility of pregnancy termination should be discussed, although there are currently no data to support the magnitude of risk reduction.
 When termination is not selected, discussions with the patient should include the timing of delivery and transfer of care to a facility with maternal level III or higher care.
 Depending on capabilities of current care site, plans for autologous blood donation and elective cesarean hysterectomy may be appropriate.
 Combined maternal and fetal outcomes are optimized with planned delivery at 34 0/7 – 35 6/7 weeks, although delivery timing may be individualized based on the clinical situation.

 American College of Obstetricians and Gynecologists Committee on Practice Bulletins-Obstetrics; Practice Bulletin No. 183: Postpartum Hemorrhage.
 Obstet Gynecol.
 2017 Oct;130(4):e168-e186. doi: 10.1097/AOG.0000000000002351.